onefifteen-z/onefifteen-z-blog/source/_posts/20200314-how-to-setup-hexo-blog.md

 ---
-title: 【Hexo】1.
+title: 【Hexo】Part 1.
 How to Setup Blog with Hexo and NexT on GitHub Pages
 tags:
   - GitHub
   - Hexo